-- the extent that it is reasonably possible, achieves the Parties' original commercial intention. - 21.3 If the Parties cannot agree on what amendments are required within 5 Working Days, the matter will be dealt with via commercial negotiation as set out in Clause Error!
-Reference source not found. and, if there is no resolution within 30 Working Days of the matter being referred, the Contract will terminate automatically and immediately with costs lying where they fall.

-22. No other terms apply
+- 21.2 If any removal under Clause 21.1 is so fundamental that it prevents the purpose of the Contract from being achieved or it materially changes the balance of risk and rewards between the Parties, either Party may give notice to the other Party requiring the Parties to commence good faith negotiations to rectify these issues and to amend the Contract accordingly so that, as amended, it is valid and enforceable, preserves the balance of risks and rewards in this Contract and, to the extent that it is reasonably possible, achieves the Parties' original commercial intention. - 21.3 If the Parties cannot agree on what amendments are required within 5 Working Days, the matter will be dealt with via commercial negotiation and, if there is no resolution within 30 Working Days of the matter being referred, the Contract will terminate automatically and immediately with costs lying where they fall. - 22.
+No other terms apply

-The provisions incorporated into the Contract constitute the entire agreement between the Parties.
-The Contract replaces all previous statements, negotiations and agreements between the Parties and all representations and undertakings made by one Party to the other, whether written or oral, except that this Clause shall not exclude liability in respect of any fraudulent misrepresentation.
+The provisions incorporated into the Contract are the entire agreement between the Parties.
+The Contract replaces all previous statements, or agreements whether written or oral.
+No other provisions apply.

-23. Other people's rights in the Contract
+$23. \quad \text{Other people's rights in the Contract}$